laravel/docs/migrations.md

     $table->tinyText('notes');

-When utilizing MySQL or MariaDB, you may append `charset('binary')` modifier to get `TINYBLOB` equivalent column:
+When utilizing MySQL or MariaDB, you may apply a `binary` character set to the column in order to create a `TINYBLOB` equivalent column:

     $table->tinyText('data')->charset('binary'); // TINYBLOB